ian-henderson/.bin/README.md

 `export PATH=$HOME/.bin:$PATH`

-Now any zsh in the directory can be ran from the terminal, e.g. `wiki zsh` or `zsh "zsh"`.
+Now any zsh in the directory can be ran from the terminal, e.g. `wiki zsh` or `zsh "Z shell"`.